-But what if those computer games were actually improving his math grades and test scores?
-What if video games have earned an unfair reputation as time-wasting corrupters of youth, but instead boost their problem solving and critical thinking abilities?
-Too good to be true?
+But what if there were positive effects of video games and those games were actually improving math grades and test scores?
+What if video games have earned an unfair reputation as time-wasting corrupters of youth, but instead boost their problem-solving and critical-thinking abilities?
+Are there positive effects of video games or is this too good to be true?

 According to the study, teens who spend their online time gaming score better in math and science than those who spend their time on social media.
-Students who spent higher than average time on social networking sites such as Instagram or Twitter each day had below-average performance on the tests, while students who spent more than the usual time gaming achieved at levels above the average.
+Students who spent higher than average time on social networking sites such as Instagram or Twitter each day had below-average performance on the tests.
+Students who spent more than the usual time gaming achieved at levels above the average.

-While correlation isn’t exactly causation, experts say that the finding that gamers get higher math and science scores can be explained by the fact that some teens looking for intellectual stimulation may not find it on social media, but they do with video games, especially those requiring strategic, tactical and logistic planning.
+Yes, correlation isn’t exactly causation.
+Yet experts say that the finding that gamers get higher math and science scores can be explained.
+Some teens looking for intellectual stimulation may not find it on social media.
+They may, however, find it with video games, especially those requiring strategic, tactical and logistic planning.

 At some point, though, the positive correlation begins to wear off.
-Students who play almost every day do better than those who play every single day (and also better than those who play just once a week).
+Students who play almost every day do better than those who play every single day.
+They also do better than those who play just once a week.

-Suddenly your son’s weekend spent on “Age of Empires” or “World of Warcraft” doesn’t look seem quite so bad, does it?
-Why, he’s not wasting time—he’s boosting his math and science scores!
+Suddenly your son’s weekend spent on “Age of Empires” or “World of Warcraft” doesn’t seem quite so bad, does it?
+He’s not wasting time—he’s boosting his math and science scores!
 Everyone’s a winner.
 Now if he would just remember to take out that garbage.